Understanding Stamp Duty on Gold Loans

 Fees and charges in the gold loan process

-When opting for a gold loan, apart from interest rates, borrowers encounter various fees and charges.
+When opting for this loan, apart from gold loan interest rates, borrowers encounter various fees and charges.
 These charges include processing fees, valuation fees for the gold, and foreclosure charges.

 Here’s a list of fees and charges for our gold loan: